 Although it is not specific to any Genre or social status, it is often associated with the rural classes that formed in a region where agricultural industrialisation and mining extraction developed during the late 19th and 20th centuries.
 The first choral group arose in 1926, associated with the workers of the Mines of São Domingos, today deactivated.
 This initiative was followed by a second group in Serpa, in 1927.

 When visiting the region, take a look at the cultural agenda to see if a show is scheduled, but be especially aware as it can happen spontaneously in any tavern or recreation association, during a moment of relaxation after a day’s work.
-In 2015, the creation of routes and Cante Houses is planned so that you can enjoy this unique expression.
+The creation of routes and Cante Houses is planned so that you can enjoy this unique expression.

 A good way to get to know the "Cante Alentejano" is to watch the documentary “Alentejo, Alentejo”, by Sérgio Tréfaut.
 Produced also to support the application for World Heritage, it was the Best Portuguese Film at the Lisboa 2014 Indie Festival and the Best Film DOCSBarcelona+Medelín 2014.